Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What is the goal of the Continuous Integration?

 - [ ] To publish the Product Increment on Production
-- [ ] To penalize the developer who breaks the build
+- [ ] To penalize the Developer who breaks the build
 - [x] To provide rapid feedback of build and test result
 - [ ] To find who has made the change on source control